The presence of the

-Denver SWAT team and other officials at
+SWAT Team and other Officials

 "Mark Mershon, who now heads the Denver FBI office, said his SWAT team was one of at least six sent to the school, and it also followed orders from Jefferson sheriff's commanders.
 He said his team was ready to go at 1:45 p.m. but did not begin a search of the school until an hour later."